 If you live somewhere that has its fair share of rainy or cold winter weather (or both) then you’ve probably landed here because you’re researching the best dog jackets for your pup to wear on winter outings, as well as those cold and wet days of spring and fall, to help keep your dog warm, dry and happy for everything from short pee excursions to full-on days out in wet, windy and snowy conditions.

-The way we look at it is that if we were a hiking, camping, snow-loving, trail running, adventurous trail dog, then we’d want to wear a winter dog coat from this list to stop the cold and wet getting in the way of our adventures.
+The way we look at it is that if we were a hiking, camping, snow-loving, running, adventurous trail dog, then we’d want to wear a winter dog coat from this list to stop the cold and wet getting in the way of our adventures.
 This gear is all quality dog apparel – for small through large dogs, including dog clothing brands offering extra small and extra-large sizes.

 It won’t come as a surprise that this means there are several coats on this list from popular adventure-dog-focused brands Ruffwear, Hurtta and Kurgo, all of which offer a range of dog coat, sweater and fleece options to suit dogs of different size and shapes (including puppies), and long and short haired dogs, in varying climates and for different activities, including hiking, running and spending time in the snow.

 Below the list of coats and sweaters, we’ve also provided some tips on choosing winter clothes for your dog, including guidance on sizing and the key features to look out for when making a decision on which to buy.